qkloh25/qkloh25.github.io/FYP.md

 There are many aspect to implement the shared-control.
 In this project, we study in the aspect of haptics device where the subject can feel the assistance from robot by touch, and the robot can know information from human's applied force and their skin conductance level.

 ### 4. Game Development
 I need to develop a game to act as the task.
 The game needed to has different level of difficulty.
-The player should feel the dynamics of the game play and the assitance of robot.
+The player should feel the dynamics of the game play and the assitance of robot by touch.
+The game is developed using library CHAI3D, a powerful cross-platform C++ simulation framework.
+CHAI3D is an open source framework that supports a variety of commercially-available three-, six- and seven-degree-of-freedom haptic devices, and makes it simple to support new custom force feedback devices.

 ### 5. Reinforcement Learning
 This is an optional section for the project, to investigate the performance of AI in the same task.